The Invicta City

-We have already talked about the famous Port wine.
+We have already talked about the famous Port’s wine.
 Visiting the city and not going to the cellars and tasting a glass of Port is like going to the Vatican and not seeing the Pope.
 Before the meal, as an appetizer, or as a digestive, it is a drink that leaves a strong and unforgettable impression.

 In addition, there are several typical dishes of the gastronomy of Porto that should not be ignored.
 Starting, of course, by the typical Francesinha.
 This type of sandwich, composed of several types of meat, stands out mainly for its sauce based on tomato, beer and piri-piri.
 It can (and should) be complemented by a fried egg on top and lots of french fries.
 It is a very substantial meal, but it must be tasted in Porto, the city of the country where the best francesinhas are made.
 There are several known and reputed places in the city for their own Francesinha recipes, but it is impossible to decide which one is best.

 Another typical dish of Porto and, basically, of the whole northern region of Portugal are the “Tripas à Moda do Porto”.
-Made with pork guts, various sausages and types of meat and white beans, legend has it that this dish goes back to the time of the Portuguese Discoveries, when the city ceded to the Portuguese fleet all the meat of the city and the population only kept the respective casings.
+Made with pork guts, various sausages and types of meat and white beans, legend has it that this dish goes back to the time of the Portuguese Discoveries, when the city ceded the Portuguese fleet all the meat of the city and the population only kept the respective guts.

 WHERE TO STAY

 You will find in the city of Porto several options for your accommodation, according to your wishes and motivations.
-There are several hotel units with different classifications, but also hostels and Local Accommodation (AL), for those looking for more affordable option.
+There are several hotel units with different classifications, but also hostels and Local Accommodation (AL), for those looking for a more affordable option.

 However, these two areas are a bit “touristier” than, for example, the Boavista area.
 This one, further away from the historic city center, also offers good accommodation options and has good connections to the whole city, either by bus or by metro (5 minutes to Aliados Avenue).
-In addition, it is close to Music House (Casa da Música), for example.
-Another option is the Praça da Batalha, which is less central, but whose access to the Aliados Avenue is equally easy and very fast.
+In addition, it is close to the Music House (Casa da Música), for example.
+Another option is the Praça da Batalha, which is less central, but which access to the Aliados Avenue is equally easy and very fast.
 In addition, it is very close to Rua de Santa Catarina, the main commercial artery of Porto, where the big brands coexist with traditional commerce and several street vendors.